soundata/soundata/docs/source/tutorial.rst

 You can see that ``very_bad_melody_extractor`` performs very badly!

-.. _Using mirdata with tensorflow:
+.. _Using soundata with tensorflow:

-Using mirdata with tensorflow
+Using soundata with tensorflow
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The following is a simple example of a generator that can be used to create a tensorflow Dataset.

-.. admonition:: mirdata with tf.data.Dataset example
+.. admonition:: soundata with tf.data.Dataset example
     :class: dropdown

     .. code-block:: python

-        import mirdata
+        import soundata
         import numpy as np
         import tensorflow as tf

         def orchset_generator():
             # using the default data_home
-            orchset = mirdata.initialize("orchset")
+            orchset = soundata.initialize("orchset")
             track_ids = orchset.track_ids()
             for track_id in track_ids:
                 track = orchset.track(track_id)